 - Fluoroscopy by nature is a fluid and dynamic modality.
-The student will not be expected to perform and navigate every situation without assistance from an RT(R). - Asking a question is not an automatic fail. - The student should be able to articulate or perform (based on site expectation) every step of the procedure. - The student should interact with the physician and prepare the tray/contrast prior to the exam. - Appropriate lead apron use and understanding of safety should be demonstrated by the student. - At minimum one overhead image must be obtained and saved during the procedure for the exam to count as a competency. - The student should be able to perform all routine protocol images for the given procedure they are completing.
-This includes all overheads and plain radiographs. - If an "overhead", pre-, or post-contrast image, is required by that provider, those images are considered part of the fluoroscopic case competency and cannot be counted as two different competencies. - In that case, a student will need to do one case to count towards the competency for the fluoroscopy exam and a separate exam that they perform the image on to complete competency on that specific exam. - An example is a cross-table spine and myelogram.
+The student will not be expected to perform and navigate every situation without assistance from an RT(R). - Asking a question is not an automatic fail. - The student should be able to articulate or perform (based on site expectation) every step of the procedure. - $\circ$ The student should interact with the physician and prepare the tray/contrast prior to the exam. - Appropriate lead apron use and understanding of safety should be demonstrated by the student. - At minimum one image (can be a fluoro image that does not get sent to PACS) must be obtained and saved during the procedure for the exam to count as a competency. - It does not have to be an overhead image - The student should be able to perform all routine protocol images for the given procedure they are completing. - If an "overhead", pre-, or post-contrast image, is required by that provider, those images are considered part of the fluoroscopic case competency and cannot be counted as two different competencies. - In that case, a student will need to do one case to count towards the competency for the fluoroscopy exam and a separate exam that they perform the image on to complete competency on that specific exam. - An example is a cross-table spine and myelogram.